Skip to main content

 Can I use this resume template for both accounting and finance jobs?
 Toggle answer

 Yes.
 That is one of its strengths.
-It covers shared ground across accounting, finance, reporting, and planning.
-You just need to shift the emphasis depending on whether the role is closer to reconciliations and controls or analysis and business reporting.
+It covers common ground across accounting, finance, reporting, and planning.
+You just need to shift the emphasis depending on whether the role leans more toward reconciliations and controls or toward analysis and business reporting.

 Is this template suitable for a financial analyst or FP&A application?
 Toggle answer